SpongePowered/SpongeDocs/source/plugin/advanced/debugging.rst

 Now that you've got the server, running, let's try to make some changes.
 Note, that there are limits to the built-in capabilities of Hotswapping:

-* You cannot create or remove methods, nor can you create or remove classes.
+* You cannot create or remove methods.

-* Hotswapping is limited to changes from within existing methods.
+    * Changes to methods are limited to information *within* the method.
+You cannot modify its return type, nor its variable requirements

+* You cannot remove classes.

+    * You can add classes.
+However, once it's been built and hotswapped, the class follows the above rules.

 Go ahead and make a change to an existing method.
 Make sure that this is something you can trigger from within the server, to see the change.
 Once you've done that: